 How Much Does It Cost to Bring a Dog to Australia?

-The process of importing a dog to Australia is one of the most complex in the world, involving multiple tests as well as a stay in quarantine.
+The process of importing a dog to Australia is one of the most complex in the world, involving a lot of preparation as well as a stay in quarantine.
 Due to this, the cost of bringing a dog to Australia is quite expensive.
 But what are the costs involved and what is the likely total?

 I share the costs that I paid to bring my dog to Australia.
-Note that I brought my dog to Australia in December 2018, so some costs may have increased.
-Standard government charges were last checked in May 2022 and I explain other likely changes to costs.
+Note that I brought my dog to Australia in December 2018, so many costs have since increased.
+Standard government charges were last checked in September 2025 and I explain other changes to costs.

 Find out more about my experience bringing my dog to Australia plus more tips on importing a dog to Australia, including the latest rule changes